201st RED HORSE SQUADRON

 HISTORY

-The 201st CEFHR’s primary mission is to plan and construct air bases, and run ways, and to repair air base facilities.
-Although regular Air Force units historically completed heavy contingency construction, particularly in Southeast Asia, the 201st CEFHR and the 200th Civil Engineering Squadron Heavr Repair (CESHR) is the first Air National Guard (ANG) unit to undertake this mission.
-The 200th CESHR is located in Port Clinton, Ohio.
-In the event of mobilization, both units would be merged, and the combination of both units would form the 200th Civil Engineering Squadron (HR) (Wartime Configuration), now referred to as the 200th RED HORSE Squadron (RHS).
+The 201st CEF HR’s primary mission is to plan and construct air bases, and runways, and to repair air base facilities.
+Although regular Air Force units historically completed heavy contingency construction, particularly in Southeast Asia, the 201st CEF, HR and the 200th Civil Engineering Squadron, Heavr Repair (CES, HR) is the first Air National Guard (ANG) unit to undertake this mission.
+The 200th CES, HR is located in Port Clinton, OH.
+In the event of mobilization, both units would be merged, and the combination of both units would form the 200th Civil Engineering Squadron, Heavy Repair (Wartime Configuration), now referred to as the 200th RED HORSE Squadron (RHS).
 All ANG and Reserve units have approximately 200 personnel assigned.

 In addition to the RED HORSE mission, the 201st RHS operates three schools at Fort Indiantown Gap: (1) The Regional Equipment Operator Training Site (REOTS) that has been in official operation since 1 October 1989.
 Six Hundred and Forty Air Force, Air Force Reserve, and the Air National Guard Equipment Operators are provided with the unique opportunity to train in the operation of specific RRR heavy equipment, (excavator, crawler tractor, 4 CY loader, and grader), not normally available at their home station; (2) A (Specialty Training Site) utilities type engineer specialty training on a variety of war time tasks and a special emphasis on bare base beddown equipment.
 The Petroleum, Oil and Lubrications Rapid Utility Repair Kit (POLRURK), Minimum Airfields Arresting System (MAAS), Emergency Airfields Lighting System (EALS), Reverse Osmosis Water Purification Unit (ROWPU), field shower units and the concrete saw are some of the specialty equipment now available for this specialized training.
 (3) A truck driving school where students are given both class room and experience on the road.

-The Air National Guard’s oldest RED HORSE units, the 201st RHS and its sister unit the 200th RHS, both got the go-ahead to plus-up under BRAC 2005.
+The Air National Guard’s oldest RED HORSE units, the 201st RHS and its sister unit the 200th RHS, both got the go-ahead to plus-up under the Base Closure and Realignment (BRAC) of 2005.
 In April 2008 the 201st RHS activated its 200-person Detachment 1 at Willow Grove Air Reserve Station in Horsham, PA.
 The 201st RHS with its Det 1, now brings a 404-person RED HORSE Squadron and one of only two such National Guard squadron-detachment combinations within a single state.
 This also ends the 201st RHS’s previous association with the 200th RHS.

 Operations

-Significant state-level missions the unit has supported include an activation in September 2011 for flood relief in Harrisburg, Pennsylvania.
+Significant state-level missions the unit has supported include an activation in September 2011 for flood relief in Harrisburg, PA.
 Also, in November 2012 to deal with the after-effects of Hurricane Irene.
-The unit has deployed as part of the Pennsylvania Joint Task Force supporting two Presidential inaugurations in 2009 and 2013.
+The unit has deployed as part of the PA Joint Task Force supporting two Presidential inaugurations in 2009 and 2013.

 Because the 201st RHS is a combat-ready unit, great emphasis is placed on training.
 Personnel are trained in their individual Air Force specialties, personal survival skills, as well as in areas that support activities necessary to fulfill the special requirements of the unit’s mission.
 The unit has deployed members to locations around the world to support Department of Defense projects and domestic action programs.
 Recently, RED HORSE members deployed to Haiti, Honduras, Korea, Guatemala, Columbia, Germany, Alaska, Canada, North Carolina, Florida, and Tennessee where they constructed roads, field camps, schools, buildings, water well systems, and runway extensions.
 Unit tasks include deployments to England, Italy, California, New Mexico, along with some local civic action projects.